HCMHIMS/hello-world/README.md

 # hello-world
 Hi,Humans:

-Here,I like Node,but my ability of Node is not well.
+Here,I like code,but my ability of code is not well.
 So I want to practice it and study much knowledge by Github.